ashfurrow/blog/source/blog/2016-08-20-building-compassionate-software.html.markdown

 The product a team builds is important to the business' success, so it may seem counterintuitive to place a higher priority on the learning experience of a team than on building the product itself.
 But remember: by doing this, you're helping to increase the performance of your team so in turn, they're able to build a better product, faster and with fewer bugs.
 The evidence shows it makes business sense.

 Finally, you need to model curiosity.
-Ask questions, even dumb ones.
+Ask questions, even silly ones.
 Ask questions you think you already know the answer to.
 Help model an environment where learning through curiosity is praised.

 This advice is really built upon empathy, which means there are a few other common sense tidbits that accompany it:

 - Watch out for people getting interrupted in meetings.
 When you see it, say "hang on, I want to hear the rest of what they have to say."
 - Don't pressure people into providing immediate feedback.
 Instead of asking on the spot, give time for reflective feedback.
 "I'll type up what we've discussed and send it to everyone, let me know what isn't clear."
-- Allow your team to revisit discussion if someone feels their voice wasn't heard.
+- Allow space for your team to revisit discussions if someone feels their voice wasn't heard.

 Psychological safety can be a differentiator at your workplace.
 It's hard to retain good developers, and it's harder to find them in the first place.
 Working in a safe environment, where everyone feels like they can ask questions and where everyone is able to do their best work, well that sounds awesome, doesn't it?
 Implement these suggestions so that your workplace stands out to prospective developers.